Danko-Lab/utils/proseq_HT/README.md

-Danko lab template for high-throughput paired-end paired-end PRO-seq reads trimming and alignment.
+Danko lab template for high-throughput paired-end PRO-seq reads trimming and alignment.
 =============================================
 * proseqHT.bsh is a pipeline that is modified from the original proseq.bsh pipeline to process high-throughput paired-end sequencing data.